kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

 Here, `requestAnimationFrame(...)` is used to ensure smooth drawing.
-Inside the loop, we first blank out the canvas we have drawn on.
-Then we rotate the points, calculate perspective and draw the cube.
-Finally, we increase the angles by which the cube will be rotated the next time it is drawn.
+In the `animate()` function we first clear the canvas.
+Then we rotate the vertices, calculate the perspective effect and draw the cube.
+Finally, we add some small amounts to the angles that the cube will be rotated by the next time it is drawn.

 The finished application can be seen here.
-The source code is 1906 bytes when a little markup and layout are taken into account.
+The source code is 1906 bytes when we also count a little bit of markup and layout code.

 And with that, this first part of the blog series is finished.
 Read what happens in the next part — then we'll shrink the code!
 We work relentlessly, and have only one goal in mind: to reduce the number of bytes.
 Everything will be fine, as long as the cube looks roughly the same as before.